mohannadmaklad/CeeTest/README.md

 ![image](https://user-images.githubusercontent.com/9629681/168421998-b080f6de-6adb-4b79-a3f6-a99a6097fd79.png)

-Please make sure to untick the module under test header file as it doesn't make sense to mock it.
+Please make sure to untick the module under test's header file as it doesn't make sense to mock it.

 The generated Project: